 street on the left side, it is so wonderful to get the children out on the sidewalk-side.
 I can have the children get out of the van on whatever side I want or even both sides.
 Having doors on two sides is a great convenience.
 I really don't know why a vehicle for ten rear passengers has one door and a vehicle for five rear passengers has two doors.

-five years I think.
-It has served us well.
+My daughter by our old Big Van.
+We've had the 1995 Clubwagon for five years I think.
+It has served us well. |

 Monday, October 29, 2018